alice-lorenzi/Group-project/prompts.md

 - **No examples** are available
 - The **task** is **generic** or **straightforward**

-This property (**a-dd:hasShape**) ([https://w3id.org/arco/ontology/denotative-description/hasShape](https://w3id.org/arco/ontology/denotative-description/hasShape)) is associated with the object's specific form.
+The property [**a-dd:hasShape**](https://w3id.org/arco/ontology/denotative-description/hasShape) is associated with the object's specific form.
 According to the Zero-shot Technique, we asked the LLMs a prompt **without giving any examples** or **demonstrations**, **relying on their general understanding of language and tasks**.
 This helps test their raw ability to provide **useful answers without prior context or scaffolding**.
 We also decided to add "by Buglioni" in our prompt, otherwise ChatGPT would have mixed up the stemmas.

 <h2 style="color:#ff0000;">CHATGPT'S ANSWER:</h2>